Canadian police start arresting protesters in Ottawa

-OTTAWA, Ontario (AP) — Canada’s House of Commons canceled its work on Friday amid rapidly increasingly signs police were about to begin breaking up the three-week protest by hundreds of truckers angry over the country’s COVID-19 restrictions.
+OTTAWA, Ontario (AP) — Police began arresting protesters Friday in a bid to break the three-week, traffic-snarling siege of Canada's capital by hundreds of truckers angry over the country's COVID-19 restrictions.

-Ottawa police made it clear on Thursday they were preparing to end the siege near Parliament Hill and remove the more than 300 trucks.
-The city's interim police chief warned that “action is imminent.”

-House of Commons Speaker Anthony Rota warned lawmakers on Friday to “stay away from the downtown core until further notice” because of an expected police operation.

-Lawmakers had been able to work uninterrupted for the last three weeks despite the protests outside by the self-styled Freedom Convoy.
+Officers, some carrying automatic weapons and wearing tactical unit uniforms, were seen going door to door along a line of trucks, campers and other vehicles parked on Ottawa's snow-covered streets.

+Some protesters surrendered and were taken into custody, police said.
+Some were seen being led away in handcuffs.
+One person being led away was carrying a sign that read “Mandate Freedom.”

+Police made their first move to end the occupation late Thursday with the arrest of two key protest leaders.
+They also sealed off much of the downtown area to outsiders to prevent them from coming to the aid of the self-styled Freedom Convoy protesters.

-The capital represented the movement’s last stronghold after three weeks of demonstrations and blockades that shut down border crossings into the U.S and caused a political crisis for Canadian Prime Minister Justin Trudeau.
+The capital represented the movement’s last stronghold after three weeks of demonstrations and blockades that shut down border crossings into the U.S., caused economic damage to both countries and created a political crisis for Canadian Prime Minister Justin Trudeau.

-The protests also have shaken Canada’s reputation for civility and inspired similar convoys in France, New Zealand and the Netherlands.
+Over the past weeks, authorities had hesitated to move against many of the protesters around the country, in part for fear of violence.
+The demonstrations have drawn right-wing extremists and veterans, some of them armed.

-Trudeau on Monday invoked Canada’s Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks, arrest the drivers, freeze their bank accounts and suspend their licenses.
+With police and the government facing accusations that they let the protests gain strength and spread, Trudeau on Monday invoked Canada’s Emergencies Act, empowering law enforcement authorities to declare the blockades illegal, tow away trucks, arrest the drivers, suspend their licenses and freeze their bank accounts.

+Ottawa police made it clear on Thursday they were preparing to end the protest and remove the more than 300 trucks, with Ottawa’s interim police chief warning: “Action is imminent.”

+The two protest leaders arrested late Thursday were due in court Friday.
+Among the charges: mischief and obstructing police.

+The bumper-to-bumper occupation around Parliament Hill infuriated many Ottawa residents, who complained of being harassed and intimidated on the streets.

-The protesters around the country in trucks, tractors and motor homes initially focused on Canada’s vaccine requirement for truckers entering the country.
-But the movement soon morphed into a broad attack on COVID-19 precautions and Trudeau’s government.
+The demonstrations around the country by protesters in trucks, tractors and motor homes initially focused on Canada’s vaccine requirement for truckers entering the country but soon morphed into a broad attack on COVID-19 precautions and Trudeau’s government.

+The biggest border blockade at the Ambassador Bridge between Windsor, Ontario, and Detroit, disrupted the flow of auto parts between the two countries and forced the industry to curtail production.
+Authorities lifted the siege last weekend after arresting dozens of protesters.

 Gillies reported from Toronto.